kesondrakey/kesondrakey.github.io/test4.md

     margin: auto;
 }
     .container {
+    visibility: hidden;
+    height: 0;
     display: none;  /* Start as hidden */
-}
+    overflow: hidden;  // to ensure the content is hidden when the height is set to 0 }

 /* Styling for the View in full View button */ .full-view-button {